bobclarke/christmas-project-2017/README.md

 An educational project:

 Purpose:
-# Stands up 5 Centos 7 VM's on AWS using Terrarform
+* Provision up 5 Centos 7 VM's on AWS using Terrarform
-# Set these up as a kubernetes cluster using Ansible
+* Set these up as a kubernetes cluster using Ansible
-# Deploy and test app accross multiple nodes
+* Deploy and test app accross multiple nodes
-# Create a Kubernetes Service to front the test app
+* Create a Kubernetes Service to front the test app

 ## How to use
 * Install git and terraform on your local workstation